firstFrame.jpg

 DNA studio is a collaboration between Dor Frenkel, a physical theatre director, performer and choreographer, and Amit Segall, a new media artist and musician.

-Dor is a director that was trained and specialised in physical theatre at Ecole Internationale de Theatre Jacques Lecoq in Paris, and has a MA in Creative Practice from Trinity Laban Conservatoire of Music and Dance in London.
-Amit is an Ableton live certified trainer and has a MA in Computational Art from Goldsmiths University in London.
-Together, we are inspired by absurd theatre, additive synthesis, social injustice and personal life experiences.
-Our works centre social issues that challenge the audience and demand call for action.
+Dor was trained and specialised in physical theatre at École Internationale de Théâtre Jacques Lecoq in Paris and has an MA in Creative Practice from Trinity Laban Conservatoire of Music and Dance in London.
+Amit is an Ableton Live certified trainer and has an MA in Computational Art from Goldsmiths, University of London.

-Amit Segall - DNA Studio
+Dor Frenkel and Amit Segall - DNA Studio

 (Nine Five Five Less Than or Equal To Nine Nine Six)